 Joint European Supervisory Authorities Guidelines

-The Joint European Supervisory Authorities (ESA) Guidelines on the prudential prudential assessment of acquisitions and increases of qualifying holdings in the financial sector come into force on 1 October 2017.
+The Joint European Supervisory Authorities (ESA) Guidelines on the prudential assessment of acquisitions and increases of qualifying holdings in the financial sector came into force on 1 October 2017.
 The PRA and FCA comply with the Guidelines except the provisions relating to the identification of acquirers of indirect qualifying holdings.

 Firms should continue to use the existing methodology as laid out in Part XII FSMA to identify proposed and/or existing controllers.
 For guidance on identifying controllers please refer to the 'quick reference guide'.